-If you’re one for adventure, check out this post on hiking Mt Batur in Bali!
+If you’re the adventurous ype, check out this post on hiking Mt Batur in Bali!

-2) Snorkeling just off the northern beaches in Gili Trawangan
+2) Snorkeling off the northern beaches in Gili T

 3) Relax and unwind on one of the many beaches

-Bali is filled with tourists left, right and center and some may find it a bit overwhelming, as I did.
-I managed to find a bit of peace and serenity in Uluwatu.
-However, after leaving Seminyak and Ubud, I began to lose hope that I would find the tropical paradise I was looking for.
+Bali is filled with tourists left, right and center which I found quite overwhelming.
+After visiting Seminyak, Uluwatu, Canggu and Ubud, I began to lose hope that I would find the tropical paradise I was looking for.

 Enter Gili Trawangan.
 A small island lined with white sandy beaches, palm trees, and weak wi-fi!